ryanczm/Analytic-Musings/_posts/2022-09-24-thinking-about-thinking.md

 For semi-deterministic fields, basically computation, I would argue there are two "views".
 This is the best way I can put it.
 It's not unified and elegant like the others, but until then, this works.

 The first view is the _graph view_.
-In this, we must build graphs whereby we have nodes (elementary units) that take in inputs from other nodes and produce outputs from various nodes.
+In this, we must build graphs whereby we have _nodes_ or _objects_ (elementary units) that take in inputs from other nodes and produce outputs from various nodes.
 We can go down layers of abstraction within a node recursively or connect more nodes together.
+To make connections between nodes, we have to ask our selves about _input_ and _output_.
+What input(s) does it take?
+What output(s) does it produce?
+And so, you go along, building your graph as you connect the input-output sequences together.

+In doing so, we must not 'question' how the node works internally, viewing it as an opaque object.
+Or rather, we cannot be handicapped by not having a full understanding of the internals of this opaque object to prevent us from still using it effectively.
+This is being _comfortable with abstraction_.
+Because at a fundamental level, if programming is just a series of keystrokes or words, then we have to take what the word can do for granted.

 The second view is the _memory view_.
 In this, we have to imagine some layout of memory or data and visualise how it gets written to, read from, and interacts.
+So, this involves going into the internals of an opaque object to try and figure out what's going on.
+And we can do this repeatedly, going deeper and deeper.
+The problem is that it is not humanly possible to truly visualise or understand what goes on at the lowest level of abstraction because computers are so fast.
+Hence, we need to be _comfortable with abstraction_.